Minoru Furuya

 His debut work is The Ping Pong Club, published in Young Magazine.
-It was adopted into a 26-episode anime series in 1995.
+It was adapted into a 26-episode anime series in 1995.
 In 1996, he won the Kodansha Manga Award for The Ping Pong Club.
 In March 2021, Kodansha USA licensed Ciguatera.

-Two of his series have been adapted to the big screen, namely Himizu in 2011, and Himeanoru in 2016.
+Two of his series have been adapted to the big screen, namely Himizu in 2011, and Himeanole in 2016.